-Substantially all of the tax revenue from the enterprise tax is derived from the corporate enterprise tax, the Metropolis' revenues from which were \$1,010 billion, \$1,091 billion and \$1,208 billion in the fiscal years 2017, 2018 and 2019, respectively.
+Substantially all of the tax revenue from the enterprise tax is derived from the corporate enterprise tax, the Metropolis' revenues from which were \(\frac{\pmathbf{1}}{1,010}\) billion, \(\frac{\pmathbf{1}}{1,091}\) billion and \(\frac{\pmathbf{1}}{1,208}\) billion in the fiscal years 2017, 2018 and 2019, respectively.
 The corporate enterprise tax is imposed on business activities conducted by corporations.
 In general, the net income of a corporation is used as the basis for taxation.
 In the case of gas and electric utility companies and insurance companies, however, the enterprise tax is calculated on the basis of gross revenues.
-The corporate enterprise tax varies with the size of the corporation, the amount of the net taxable income and the type of the corporation, such rates at present ranging from 3.5 per cent. to 7.48 per cent. for corporations taxed on the basis of gross revenue.
-Furthermore, for corporations subject to the business scale-based enterprise taxation regime (meaning, in general, corporations having a stated capital exceeding \$100 million), the corporate enterprise tax is calculated as the sum of the amount on the basis of the net income (ranging 0.495 per cent. to 1.18 per cent.), the added value (1.26 per cent.) and the paid-in capital (0.525 per cent.).
+The corporate enterprise tax varies with the size of the corporation, the amount of the net taxable income and the type of the corporation, such rates at present ranging from 3.5 per cent. to 7.48 per cent. for corporations taxed on the basis of net income and ranging from 0.75 per cent. to 1.065 per cent. for corporations taxed on the basis of gross revenue.
+Furthermore, for corporations subject to the business scale-based enterprise taxation regime (meaning, in general, corporations having a stated capital exceeding \(\frac{\pmathbf{1}}{100}\) million), the corporate enterprise tax is calculated as the sum of the amount on the basis of the net income (ranging 0.495 per cent. to 1.18 per cent.), the added value (1.26 per cent.) and the paid-in capital (0.525 per cent.).